Traffic to Malicious Websites Spiking as more Employees Take Up Work from Home

 In regards to the malware pathology, Heimdal™ Security’s internal data reveals that more than 80% of detected malware were trojans; adware, phishing, and rootkits account for the rest.

-Since the beginning of the phenomenon, no data exfil attempts have been registered or any cues that would point to the existence of a criminal infrastructure.
+Since the beginning of the phenomenon, no data exfil attempts have been registered or any cues that would point to the existence of criminal infrastructure.
 Based on the available data, the forensic analysis concludes that the spike in malicious attacks and infections is due to the fact that most employees fail to observe strict cybersecurity protocols when working remotely.

 Based on the data analyzed so far, the forensic analysis concludes that the increase in traffic to malicious websites is not to be attributed to malicious actors attempting to exfil valuable information, but rather to pernicious and complaisant cybersecurity praxis on the end-user side.
 The actions required to curb the ascending trend in both malicious attacks and file-based malware detection is education.
 Please review the “Tips” section for more info on how to increase your company’s global cyber-resilience factor.